Tools and Services Needed for Day Trading

 - Market Data: Trading requires a constant stream of financial data, created by the movement of prices in the assets and markets you are trading.
 Your broker will provide you with market data, but you need to request the type of data you want.
 If you want to trade stocks, you need stock market data.
 You must specify if you want data for the NYSE and/or NASDAQ stock exchange, for example, and if you want to see Level II data.
 If you trade futures, you need to specify which contracts you are trading so you can see the pricing information for that specific contract.
 With many brokers you pay for stock and futures market data, so only subscribe to data you need.
 Some brokers give you all market data for free, but typically their commissions are higher in exchange.
 Forex brokers typically provide data for all forex pairs for free, so you just need to open a chart to see the price data.

 Final Word on Day Trading Tools and Services

 These are the basic tools you need for day trading.
 A reliable and quick computer or laptop is a must, along with a telephone and trading/charting software.
 You also need a quick and reliable internet connection.
-Also, consider getting a Smart Phone with a mobile data plan that you can use as a backup internet source.
+Also, consider getting a Smart Phone with a plan that you can use as a backup internet source.
 Find a broker you like, that is regulated, offers low commissions and provides a trading/charting software you like.
 Once that is all in place, then subscribe to the market data you want, based on which markets you will be trading.